Critically Endangered Turtles That Might Disappear Forever

 Batagur borneoensis (Painted Terrapin)

-As an Amazon Associate, I earn from qualifying purchases.
-Batagur borneoensis, also known as the painted terrapin, is a notable freshwater turtle species.
-Distinguished by its vivid coloration and significant cultural importance in its native regions, it is under serious threat due to habitat destruction and exploitation.
-Scientific Classification Warning: You Might Spend Hours Here…
+Want to read this without the ads?
+I'll email you the full article, free, to keep.
+Email me this article Batagur borneoensis, also known as the painted terrapin, is a notable freshwater turtle species.
+Distinguished by its vivid coloration and significant cultural importance in its native regions, it is under serious threat due to habitat…

 -